Creating a Website for Your Law Firm: Written by Dave Smith.

 - Pictures – Professionally created high-resolution image will reflect your taste in class and give while at the same time reflecting a good image of your law firm.

-- Slideshows/videos – When it comes to a law firm website, videos are an added plus.
+- Slideshows/videos – When it comes to a law firm website, quality video production is an added plus.
 In addition, statistics show that most online consumers are influenced by videos.
 It also affects the amount of time website users spend on a particular site.

 8. Effective Call-To-Action